Decency Be Damned: a seven-day roving writing workshop across Yorkshire, England, hosted by Writers’ Expeditions and Exploring York – from May 25-31.

 We are sold out for 2020, but we host Decency Be Damned annually, and if you’d like to be put on the waiting list for a cancellation or for next year, please message us.
 We are also offering a new writing workshop, in September of 2020, on the car-free Isle of Sark (English Channel) – follow this link for details for Risky or Risqué, or keep scrolling on this page for Decency Be Damned.
 The two workshops are vastly different.

-(Scroll down for itinerary and prices for Decency Be Damned, 2020.)
+(Scroll down for itinerary and prices for this year’s Decency Be Damned.)